Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: results of the ring soliton

-To understand the underlying physical reason of generating stable ring soliton at $r_s$ here, it is better to calculate the free energy of the instantaneous ring dark soliton.
+To understand the underlying physical reason for generating stable ring soliton at $r_s$, it is better to calculate the free energy of the instantaneous ring dark soliton.
 As shown in panel (b) of Fig.~\ref{Fig:free}, the free energy takes on a local maximum around $r_sk_F= 10.1$, which is marked by a dotted arrow.
-This location is almost the same one in panel (c) of Fig.~\ref{Fig:rs_trap}.
+This location is almost the same as one in panel (c) of Fig.~\ref{Fig:rs_trap}.
 Usually, a stable state of a many-body system should appear at the local (or global) minimum of free energy.
 In fact, this is true for the conventional wave of particles with positive mass.
 However, it is opposite for the soliton with negative mass.
-Thus, physically it can be understood why the stable soliton locates where free energy reaches maximum.
-Similar work on free energy of uniform ring dark soliton has also been done in panel (a), which shows a monotonously linear behavior without any local maximum or minimum.
+Thus, it can be understood physically why the stable soliton is located where free energy reaches its maximum.
+Similar work on the free energy of the uniform ring dark soliton has also been conducted in panel (a), which shows monotonically linear behavior without any local maximum or minimum.
 This also helps to explain why there is no stable ring dark soliton state in the uniform system.
 Here we use the outcome of the competition between the harmonic trap and curvature-induced effective potential to study the stable mechanism of the ring soliton.
 In fact, this strategy is universal and can be extended to various other complex systems characterized by the presence of ring dark solitons, including the imbalanced Fermi superfluid in Ref.~\cite{BarkmanPRR2020}.

 We also numerically calculate the equilibrium location $r_s$ at different binding energies $E_b$.
-As shown in Fig.~\ref{Fig:rs_eb}, we can always obtain an equilibrium location $r_s$, whose value decreases with $E_b$ and finally appears to be a constant value.
+As shown by the inset figure in panel (b) of Fig.~\ref{Fig:free}, we can always obtain an equilibrium location $r_s$, whose value decreases with $E_b$ and finally appears to be a constant value.